 8.6.2.
 Over The Air Software Update

-The manufacturers shall implement the DVB System Software Update (DVB-SSU) as defined in [24], using the Simple Profile of DVB Data Downloading as defined in [23].
-The receiver shall be able to find out its own DVB-SSU files without relying on the relevant linkage_descriptor in NIT or BAT.
+The manufacturers SHALL implement the DVB System Software Update (DVB-SSU) Simple Profile as defined in [24].
+The receiver SHALL look for the relevant linkage_descriptor (linkage_type=0x09) in Home Channel(s)'s NIT{actual}.